Philiptope/alx-pre_course/README.md

-My first readme
-I believe I can win
+Updated README file I believe I can be great